Winning a Listing Presentation

 Here’s a roleplaying video example that really nails the comp analysis and the pricing discussion.

-By applying listing presentation software tools, you can swiftly make real-time alterations to beautifully consolidated data, which not only leave an impression of your efficiency but also showcase a tailored evaluation that bolsters prospective clients’ trust in you.
+By applying listing presentation software tools (see below), you can swiftly make real-time alterations to beautifully consolidated data, which not only leave an impression of your efficiency but also showcase a tailored evaluation that bolsters prospective clients’ trust in you.

 If you approach the process with data – especially the type of data that a good appraiser will use – you can have a productive discussion about the value of the property and the listing strategy.